arnavcse/CS753-Hacker/README.md

 ---

+**What was your assigned hacker paper and how does what you've implemented relate to it?**

+Paper Assigned: Squeezeformer: An Efficient Transformer for Automatic Speech Recognition

+Our Squeezeformer.ipynb implements several components related to the Temporal U-Net architecture, which is a deep learning model designed for sequence-to-sequence tasks, such as audio source separation or speech enhancement.

+1. **Squeezeformer Block**

+2. **Squeezeformer**:

+3. **Depthwise Separable Convolution Subsampling**:

+4. **Unified Activations with Squeezeformer Block**:

+**What did you newly implement, where was the code mainly derived from?**

+We have tried with Open source Whisper Model to calculate WER on test-clean dataset from librespeech as there was no training script available for Squeezeformer.

+Our code was mainly derived from multiple sources including Github, but is majorly written by us.

+***Demo is shown in Wav2Vec.ipynb***

+---

 ## Getting Started 🚀

 **Ready to Dive In?** These notebooks are fully implemented and ready to run, offering a seamless experience right out of the box.
 Simply download, open, and execute to explore the cutting-edge techniques in audio processing: